How to Measure the Value of a Customer Advisory Board

 And the same is true internally.
 When your senior leaders see the board as worth their time and money, when they keep coming back rather than sending a delegate, that tells you something important about value creation — even before you've tracked a single dollar of revenue influence.

 This is the lens I'd encourage any program leader to adopt first.
-Not, "what's our ROI?"
-But, "Are we earning enough insight, trust, and strategic clarity per hour of executive time to justify the investment — on both sides?"
+Not simply, "what's our ROI?"
+But, "Are we collectively earning enough insight, trust, and strategic clarity per hour of executive time to justify the investment?"
+And that includes executive time on both sides of the table: your organization and your customers’.

 The attribution trap